sbha/readdir_xl.py/README.md

 ## Introduction

-Python's can quickly and easily aggregrate data from multiple sheets from multiple Excel workbooks into a single data frame.
+Python can quickly and easily aggregrate data from multiple sheets from multiple Excel workbooks into a single data frame.
 A custom function combining functions from the `Pandas` package provides a template that can be adapted and expanded to handle many different data specific needs.

 This exercise is also done using [R's Tidyverse](https://github.com/sbha/readdir_xl).